LumoSQL/not-forking/doc/not-forking.md

 this will allow us to increase the amount of information provided and make it available if there is a processing error; however in the current version this is just planned, and not yet implemented.

+The tool will always try to update repositories from the network, unless `--no-update` is on the command line, or `no-update` is in the configuration file and is not overridden by an `--update` on the command line; a future version will automatically select `--no-update` if it has not been explicitely told otherwise and a repository has been updated recently (we also need to decide what "recently" actually means in this context).